ebrugulec/Pp/README.md

 ---
 ![Pp GIF](https://github.com/ebrugulec/Pp/blob/master/app/assets/images/pp_gif.gif)

 Pp application is communication platform like slack.
 With Pp you can instantly communicate in groups or individually.
-This project has used Ruby on Rails for the back-end, VueJs for the front-end and for the database PostgreSQL.
+This project has used Ruby on Rails for the back-end and for the database PostgreSQL.
 And in this project, the rails's Action Cable structure was used to communicate instantly.

 ### Installiation
 ---